crreinschild/PhpPractice/NOTES.md

 The HTTP Request to get a basic weather report is working.
 Next step is to create a new livewire component to handle the WeatherSearchService.
 Also, I would like to create that WeatherGauge component to better display the weather data in an easy-to-read and flexible layout.
 I also want to add error handling.

+### Morning Check-in

+I'm going to see if I can get the search thing working.